 1950s: A necessary accessory among business men and politicians, cuff links are seen throughout movies and TV, even depicted in Disney's animated film Peter Pan when Michael used his father's gold cuff links as buried treasure.

 1960s: Cuff links soar in popularity.
 Double-sided cuff links become the "norm" as wearing cuff links that clip on one side suggests an individual could only afford the decorative design on the outside.

 1962: Sean Connery, as the suave James Bond, enters the silver screen making his character the poster boy for well-tailored suits with "must-have" cuff links.

 1970s: The functionality of shirt buttons surpasses cuff links in popularity of men's fashion.
-Cuff links as a fashion trend are somewhat forgotten for a short time.
+Cuff links as a fashion trend experience a lull in popularity.

 1990s: Men begin returning to the cuff link as a true form of jewelry art.
 The cuff link is often seen at business meetings, social gatherings and black tie affairs.
 Women also begin to popularize the cuff link supporting creative designs in women's fashion.

-2000s: Award-winning television shows like "Mad Men" and "Boardwalk Empire" publicize vintage and retro-fashion references including the popularity of mainstream cuff links.
-Celebrities such as Brad Pitt, Justin Timberlake, Patrick Dempsey, Johnny Depp and many others catch the public eye while showcasing cuff links.
+2000s: Award-winning television shows like ''Mad Men'' and ''Boardwalk Empire'' publicize vintage and retro-fashion references--including the popularity of mainstream cuff links.
+Celebrities such as Brad Pitt, Justin Timberlake, Patrick Dempsey, Johnny Depp and others catch the public eye while showcasing cuff links.

 The newest generation develops a strong interest in cuff link styles that go far beyond the traditional.
 From celebrities to blue-collared Americans, cuff links continue to grow in popularity and are readily available in a wide range of prices and styles from chic to geek and sophisticated to novelty.